Modern Slavery and Human Trafficking Statement

 The Group only uses reputable employment agencies to source labour; it always verifies the practices of any new agency it is using before accepting the provision of labour.

 There are no activities within the Group that are considered to be at high risk of slavery or human trafficking.
-Through the Supplier Guidelines and Requirements the Group aims to make sure that all suppliers report on their compliance with the Modern Slavery Act 2015.
-Actions will be taken in the event of a breach of these Guidelines.
+Through the Supplier Guidelines and Requirements the Group aims to make sure that all suppliers report on their compliance with the Modern Slavery At 2015.
+Actions will be taken I the event of a breach of these Guidelines.

-b.
-Policies: The Human Resources Team in general are responsible for making sure that all Company policies are fully compliant with UK employment legislation and that all policies are reviewed at least every two years.
-All policies are available to the Company’s employees via the Company intranet or hard copy.
+The Human Resources team in general are responsible for making sure that all Company policies are fully compliant with UK employment legislation and that all policies are reviewed at least every two years.
+All policies are available to employee via the intranet or hard copy.

 This statement has been approved by the Managing Directors who will annually review and update.